ModelEarth/comparison/dev/antariksh/README.md

 - It seems that claude misunderstood and has added countries which are not present in the Dataset.
 - Claude added expected countries and reduced load times
 - Improved UI
+- Added Country Flags
+- Made the country selection section collapsible
+- Improved Storyline section with better flow.
+- Improved Pie chart representation.

 ## Next Goal
 - Enhance the data representaion
-- Add better visualizations
+- Add better visualizations.
-- Add a storyline feature.
+- Improve current visualizations.

 ## Notes for collaborators
 - GitHub RAW CSV links were used intentionally so the app can run directly from the browser without needing local dataset folders.